mozilla/mozillians/README.md

 Get started with our [How to Contribute](https://mozillians.readthedocs.org/en/latest/contribute.html) documentation.

 ### Chat with the team
-You can talk with the team in the `#commtools` IRC channel on [irc.mozilla.org](http://irc.mozilla.org/).
+You can talk with the team in the `#participationsystems` IRC channel on [irc.mozilla.org](http://irc.mozilla.org/).
 We're a friendly group!